 Read more about the low FODMAP diet for endometriosis here.

-The Gut-Oestrogen Connection
+The Gut-Estrogen Connection

 Each of us is carrying around our own unique mix of billions of gut bacteria, which ideally exist in a state of perfect balance, a diverse range of complementary bugs living together.
 This gut microbiome is responsible for many activities within the body, including transforming food into essential vitamins and activating enzymes and hormones.